the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-virtualmachine.md

 Here we will show how to use The Turing Way Vagrant machine to build the book.
 First you will need to make sure you have [installed Vagrant](https://developer.hashicorp.com/vagrant/tutorials/getting-started/getting-started-install) and a compatible provider.
 [VirtualBox](https://www.virtualbox.org/) will probably be the easiest provider to use as it is supported on Linux, MacOS and Windows.
+Windows users can also try [Hyper-V](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v), which is included in some editions of Windows 10 and Windows 11.

 If you haven't already, clone The Turing Way repository and change to the projects root directory.